“How are you finding motherhood?”

 There’s a chance that they have asked it only as a pleasantry; a neighbour or a casual acquaintance maybe doesn’t want details.
 Fair enough.
-Ted’s growing personality is a joy to behold, to ME, but I realise I am biased in seeing miraculous beauty in all of his little quirks – when he laughs after farting, for example.
+Ted’s growing personality is a joy to behold, to ME, but I realise I am biased in seeing miraculous beauty in all of his little quirks, like when he farts and then laughs.

 And I bore myself sometimes when relaying tales of Ted’s crap sleep patterns to my family, and try not to subject anyone else to them.

 So I tell the casual asker little more than ‘brilliant’/’great’, and wonder if it makes me sound like the ‘bovvered’ character from Catherine Tate.

 (Apologies for the noughties cultural reference.
 I don’t watch much TV nowadays because I go to bed very early – see above re: crap sleep.)

 Other times I’m asked the motherhood question, and I might as well be on another telly programme, this time a detective drama.
 I’m the accused, being cross-examined in a box room at the back of the police station, demanding to phone my lawyer.
 (It’s an American show.)

 The asker of the question is the bad cop, waiting for a confession.
 Shining a light into my eyes and able to see right into my soul.

 How are you really finding it?

 We KNOW that you sometimes scroll mindlessly on your phone while your son plays with his MegaBloks, or looks at his books.
 On his own.
 On his own!
 What kind of mother are you?

 We KNOW there are days when you count down the hours until Graham gets home so you’re not ‘solo parenting’ anymore.